 Post purchase emails are a hotspot for engagement

 We’ve all been there.
 You browse, you order, you wait.
 From the moment you click the ‘buy’ button, you’re refreshing your email inbox, you’re jumping at the sound of a text, you’re checking the app for any sign of movement, you’re sitting at the window, you’re following the delivery driver around town.

 Ok, maybe not to that extreme.

 But we all know that the anticipation of waiting for a parcel can be both exciting and frustrating.
-Customers are waiting to hear from you, and that means that every delivery status update, and every post-purchase communication, should work really hard for both your brand and your bottom line.
+Customers are waiting to hear from you, and that means that every parcel delivery status update, and every post-purchase touchpoint, should work really hard for both your brand and your bottom line.

 Mailgun research shows that transactional email open rates are, on average, between 80% and 85%.
 This means that you have a captive, curious audience; opening, reading and engaging.

 Here is a touchpoint crying out for ads, offers and promotions.
 If your customers’ eyes are scouring the email or text for information on the status of their delivery, why wouldn’t you share some exciting links to capture their attention, and their add on sale too?